Fire and rescue services

 The local currency is the Sudanese Pound (SDG).
 You can’t convert outside the country and it’s illegal to export it.

-Sudan operates on a cash only economy.
-Credit and debit cards are not accepted, even at large hotels.
+Non-Sudanese credit and debit cards are not widely accepted, even at large hotels.
 Make sure you have enough cash with you.
 Take unmarked US dollars dated from 2006.

 Change money through banks or official exchange bureaus.
 It’s illegal to exchange currency outside of official banking channels.
 You could be fined or go to prison.